Last Nite

 "Last Nite" is a song by American rock band the Strokes.
 It was released on October 23, 2001, as the second single from their debut album, Is This It (2001).
-It was a moderate hit for the group on the UK Singles Chart in 2001.
+Outside of the United States, "Last Nite" peaked within the top 20 of the charts in the United Kingdom.

 Background

 The track was produced by Gordon Raphael and was issued on RCA Records with the song "When It Started" as the B-side.

 The song's opening guitar riff and overall structure is based on "American Girl" by Tom Petty and the Heartbreakers.
 In a 2006 interview with Rolling Stone, Petty commented, "The Strokes took 'American Girl' [for 'Last Nite'], there was an interview that took place with them where they actually admitted it.
 That made me laugh out loud.
 I was like, 'OK, good for you.'
 It doesn't bother me".
 The Strokes were invited to be the opening act for several dates on Tom Petty and the Heartbreakers' 2006 tour.
 The solo for the song was inspired by guitarist Freddie King.